2026-01-27

 The thesis behind DeckEngine, TriFold PDF, and the micro-SaaS portfolio.

 AI generates content easily.
-Claude can write a project status update in seconds.
-ChatGPT can summarise a meeting transcript instantly.
+Claude can write a project status update in seconds and ChatGPT can summarise a meeting transcript instantly.
 The content is there.

 That gap is where I build.